rjimeno/linux-sysadmin-interview-questions/README.md

 #### [[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>

 * What is the name and the UID of the administrator user?

+  root, 0.

 * How to list all files, including hidden ones, in a directory?

+  `ls -a`

 * What is the Unix/Linux command to remove a directory and its contents?

+  `rmdir`

 * Which command will show you free/used memory?
 Does free memory exist on Linux?

+  `free`
+  Well, it does but it is called 'available' instead of 'free'.
+The core point here is that Linux will try to take advantage of all the installed memory and, after running for a while, the memory that is not used by processes will be used for buffers and cacheing.
+  Still, all that memory can and will be made available immediately upon request; for example, when the kernel wants to read a large program.

 * How to search for the string "my konfu is the best" in files of a directory recursively?
 * How to connect to a remote server or what is SSH?
 * How to get all environment variables and how can you use them?